My lover speaks; he says to me, Arise, my beloved,

 Christians who believe their Lord’s claim to be con-substantially one with the Father in his divinity should do so in all honesty with less certitude of faith unless they also believe what he must have honorably done for his mother as the Divine precept enjoins us to do – that is honor our mother.
 In true faith and knowledge of God, without which we cannot be united with Him, Christians must understand that Jesus owes it to Himself as God to be true to His own word, considering the essence of His divine goodness and righteousness.
 Our Lord, therefore, could not but obligate himself to honor the woman whom the Father had predestined to be his mother, from whom he acquired his sacred body and precious blood by the power of the Holy Spirit for the forgiveness of sins and the redemption of humanity (Lk 1:35).

-Our Lord and Saviour is “one Physician both of Mary and of God” (St. Ignatius of Antioch, Epistle to the Ephesians, 7, c.
-110 A.D.).
+Our Lord and Saviour is “one Physician both of Mary and of God” (St. Ignatius of Antioch, Epistle to the Ephesians, 7, circa 110 A.D.).
 He is no ordinary son, which makes his mother extraordinary.
 Jesus could not, then, exercise his power in opposition to the commandment of his heavenly Father without denying his own Divine word which proceeds from the Father in their substantial unity.
-To be true to ourselves, we must honestly say and do what is on our minds and in what we wish to express.
+To be true to ourselves, we must honestly say and do what is on our minds and what we wish to express.
 The Triune God Head is a con-substantial Triune of Persons: Mind or thought, Idea or Word, and Breath or Expression.

 Obviously, our Lord cannot break any of his own commandments, since he never commanded himself to obey them in the first place.
 But since he has commanded us to observe them, Jesus must hold the moral precepts of the Law to be worth following himself, especially since they do originate from him in his oneness with the Father whose moral attributes he possesses in their essential oneness.
 Our Lord refused to break the First Commandment when he rejected Satan’s proposal to bow down and worship him in return for dominion over all the earthly kingdoms.
 Sacred Scripture reveals our Lord’s response to the Devil: “Begone, Satan!
 The Lord your God shall you worship, and him alone shall you serve” (Mt 4:10; Lk 4:8).
 Jesus would have offended his heavenly Father and thereby renounced his own oneness with Him had he succumbed to the Devil’s tempting offer.
 In other words, he would have broken his own commandment and denied himself the worship owed to him by Satan.
 Indeed, Jesus would have disposed of his own sovereign dignity as “Lord of all” (Acts 10:36).